emeleonufavour/github-productivity/README.md

 - **Command Integration:** Run commands to start, stop, or view coding sessions.
 - **Lightweight Design:** Minimal impact on system performance.

+# How to install the extension locally

+1. Download the extension from here (Extension link)[https://drive.google.com/file/d/1kBRRfXTAdFDkcZk9obNc0-XUhi1lUnjy/view?usp=sharing]

+2. Open Visual Studio Code.

+3. Go to the Extensions view (click on the Extensions icon in the Activity Bar on the side).

+4. Click on the three-dot menu (top right) and select Install from VSIX...

+5. Navigate to the location where you generated the .vsix file and select it.

+This will install the extension in your local VS Code environment

 ## How to Use

 1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).